Hyperaccumulator: T. caerulescens

-Genetic basis
+Genetic basis of hyperaccumulation

-Several gene families are involved in the processes of hyperaccumulation including upregulation of absorption and sequestration of heavy-metal metals.
-These hyperaccumulation genes (HA genes) are found in over 450 plant species, including the model organisms Arabidopsis and Brassicaceae.
-The expression of such genes is used to determine whether a species is capable of hyperaccumulation.
-Expression of HA genes provides the plant with capacity to uptake and sequester metals such as As, Co, Fe, Cu, Cd, Pb, Hg, Se, Mn, Zn, Mo and Ni in 100–1000x the concentration found in sister species or populations.

-The ability to hyperaccumulate is determined by two major factors: environmental exposure and the expression of ZIP gene family.

-Although experiments have shown that the hyperaccumulation is partially dependent on environmental exposure (i.e. only plants exposed to metal are observed with high concentrations of that metal), hyperaccumulation is ultimately dependent on the presence and upregulation of genes involved with that process.
-It has been shown that hyperaccumulation capacities can be inherited in Thlaspi caerulescens (Brassicaceae) and others.
-As there is a wide variety among hyperaccumulating species that span across different plant families, it is likely that HA genes were eco-typically selected for.

-In most hyperaccumulating plants, the main mechanism for metal transport are the proteins coded by genes in the ZIP family, however other families such as the HMA, MATE, YSL and MTP families have also been observed to be involved.
-The ZIP gene family is a novel, plant-specific gene family that encodes Cd, Mn, Fe and Zn transporters.
+An overexpression of a Zn transporter gene, ZNT1, in root and shoot tissue is an essential component of the Zn hyperaccumulation trait in T. caerulescens.
+This increased gene expression has been shown to be the basis for increased Zn^{2+} uptake from the soil in T. caerulescens roots, and it is possible that the same process underpins the enhanced Zn^{2+} uptake into leaf cells.The proteins are coded by genes in the ZIP family, however other families such as the HMA (heavy metal ATPase), MATE, YSL and MTP families have also been observed to be involved.
+The ZIP gene family encodes Cd, Mn, Fe and Zn transporters.
 The ZIP family plays a role in supplying Zn to metalloproteins.

 In one study on Arabidopsis, it was found that the metallophyte Arabidopsis halleri expressed a member of the ZIP family that was not expressed in a non-metallophyte sister species.
-This gene was an iron regulated transporter (IRT-protein) that encoded several primary transporters involved with cellular uptake of cations above the concentration gradient.
+This gene was an iron-regulated transporter (IRT-protein) that encoded several primary transporters involved with cellular uptake of cations above the concentration gradient.
 When this gene was transformed into yeast, hyperaccumulation was observed.
 This suggests that overexpression of ZIP family genes that encode cation transporters is a characteristic genetic feature of hyperaccumulation.